Klathmon/imagemin-webpack-plugin/README.md

       },
       svgo: {
       },
-      pngquant: null, // pngquant is not run unless you pass options here,
+      pngquant: null, // pngquant is not run unless you pass options here
       plugins: []
     })
   ]